-MIG, also known as metal inert gas welding, is a popular welding method worldwide with applications in different sectors.
 MIG welding typically uses a wire rod that works as the electrode and is shielded by a gas flow or a mixture of gases.
+This welding process is compatible with using different types of gas for example oxygen, carbon dioxide, helium, argon etc.

 Is it possible to MIG weld with Nitrogen?